Mahrous-Gamal/MySQL-Cheat-Sheet/README.md

 ## LIKE (Searching)

+The LIKE operator is used in a WHERE clause to search for a specified pattern in a column.

+There are two wildcards often used in conjunction with the LIKE operator:

+* The percent sign (%) represents zero, one, or multiple characters
+* The underscore sign (_) represents one, single character

 ```sql
 SELECT * FROM users WHERE dept LIKE 'd%';
 SELECT * FROM users WHERE dept LIKE 'dev%';